2012 England and Wales police and crime commissioner elections: Party funding

 Candidates standing for election were required to post a £5,000 deposit, which was returned if they received at least 5 per cent of the vote.

 The Labour Party initially considered not fielding candidates under party colours in favour of independent candidates, claiming that running candidates would politicise police forces.
 However the party later changed its position, letting candidates stand as Labour candidates and funding their deposits.

 The Conservative Party Central Office did not provide any funding for Conservative candidates, leaving them either to fund deposits out of their own pockets or to be funded by local Conservative associations.

 The Liberal Democrats Federal Executive Committee voted against providing funds for regional parties who wished to stand candidates.

 Turnout

 In August 2012 the Electoral Reform Society predicted that government mishandling of the elections was likely to lead to the lowest election turnout in UK peacetime history.

 Turnout was low for the elections across England and Wales: below 20% in most areas — with a total turnout of 15.1%.
 Lack of information (both on the election itself and from the candidates) and the November timing of the election were cited as reasons for the low turnout.
 It was also argued that the election should have been held on the same day as local elections.

 Results

 Overall results

+This table includes the results of the May 2012 election for the Mayor of London, who holds PCC responsibilities.